 The festival takes place over three days featuring all the usual floats, music and dance performances.
 However, the third day is when the fun really starts.
 On this day, the locals get to show off the homemade rockets that they’ve been building and there’s a competition held to see who can fire their rocket highest in the sky!

 There’s a healthy atmosphere of competition and you won’t believe some of the elaborate creations on show – watch out NASA!
 The idea of the festival derives from an ancient belief in provoking the Rain God into make water fall from the sky onto the crops following the dry season in this region.
 The festival is a must attend for anyone travelling around the villages of Laos and rural Thailand.
 Read more about Laos here.

 7. Naga Fire Ball Festival – Nong Khai, Thailand (November)

 Definitely one of the most mysterious festivals in Southeast Asia, the Naga Fireball Festival centres around a rather strange phenomenon, occurring every November along the Mekong River that separates Laos from Thailand.
 Glowing red and orange balls of fire are said to rise from the river hundreds of metres into the air.

 The balls are believed to be created by the ‘Phaya Naga’, a serpent like deity derived from Buddhist and Hindu mythology, who allegedly dwells in the depths of the Mekong River.
-Statues of the Naga can be found in several places around the town of Nong Khai.
+Statues of the Naga can be found in several places around the town of Nong Khai and across Thailand.

 The name of this festival is somewhat misleading.
 It seems to suggest a gathering of vegetarians tucking into some fresh, healthy fruit and vegetables.
 Yes, the attendants of this festival do eat (solely) vegetarian food in order to prepare for this festival.
 However, the main event is rather a different affair!